PeekAndPoke/ultra/mutator/docs/ultra::docs/index.md

 ```
 ### Mutating an object without changing it

-This example shows what happens when we we mutate an object without changing any of it's fields.
+This example shows what happens when we mutate an object without changing any of it's fields.

-When we mutate an object and re-assign fields with the exact same values, this is as if no mutation has
+Re-assign fields with the exact same values, behaves as if no mutation is done.
-occurred.
 This means:
 - the result will be the original object.
 - there is no new object created.